remixMuhlethaler/ATC-P6-VeloBrakeAssist/README.md

 ## Acknowledgements

-Special thanks to our TAs Dounia, and to our 3D printing coach Sébastien for their guidance throughout this project.
+Special thanks to our TAs Dounia and Aiden for their guidance throughout this project.
-This project builds on [Project Caroline by Macu4](https://www.macu4.com) — an open-source assistive cycling device.
+This project builds on [Project Caroline by Macu4]([https://www.macu4.com](https://www.hackahealth.ch/project-caroline-2021)) — an open-source assistive cycling device.

 ---